RuoyuLi92/Signal_Processing/README.md

 # Signal_Processing
-This reository stands for a learning plan in area of signal processing
+This reository stands for a learning plan in the field of signal processing

 ## Digital Signal Processing
 Contents of Digital Signal Processing course at Coursera